bwgjoseph/downloader/README.md

 ## VSCode Plugin Downloads

-Powershell script to download application installers based off `vscode-plugins.txt` which is extracted (manually).
+Powershell script to download plugins based off `vscode-plugins.txt` which is extracted (manually).
 It is possible to extract a list of plugins by running `code --list-extensions > vscode-plugins.txt`.

 ### Run